 The food and ambience were nice.
 After all, they have been serving local fare for almost 20 years in a renovated ancestral house.
 Although a perfect place for intimate dining, I still found the food in carinderias (small street-side stalls that sell pre-cooked budget meals) more delicious.
 I suggest trying both to see which one you’ll like better. 🙂 Also, make sure to try sili (chili) ice cream.
 I tried the 1st Colonial brand, and it’s good!
 Very creamy!
 They have 3 levels, so you can start with level 1 if you’re not really into chilis.
 Other noteworthy flavors are ginataang mais, pili, and tinutong na bigas.

 We booked an ATV tour around Mt.
-Mayon with Bicolandia Travel and Tour.
+Mayon with Bicolandia Outdoor Adventures.
 It was one of the most amazing experiences ever!
 Besides the thrill of riding an all-terrain 4×4, the view was just breathtaking.

 We chose a 2-3 hour trail ride that took us until the lava wall.
 It’s a wall made of boulders and different debris that naturally formed after the eruption of Mayon.